sds-192-intro-fall22/MP1/README.md

 ## Import and prepare data

-6. On line 40 of `scorecard_analysis.qmd`, add the list of variable names (from column 6 in the data dictionary) as additional arguments to the `sc_select()` function. *Note that you should supply these names in lowercase.* Run the code chunk.
+6. On line 38 of `scorecard_analysis.qmd`, add the list of variable names (from column 6 in the data dictionary) as additional arguments to the `sc_select()` function. *Note that you should supply these names in lowercase.* Run the code chunk.
-7. Check out the data frame, and note columns with many missing values.
-If you've selected variables other than the variables that we used in lab 1 and the values are missing in more than 25% of rows, return to the data dictionary and select new columns.
-Re-run the code.
+7. Check out the data frame, and note columns with many missing values. **If you've selected variables other than the variables that we used in lab 1 and the values are missing in more than 25% of rows, return to the data dictionary and select new columns.** Re-run the code.
-8. Recode your ordinal variable in the code chunk starting at line 44.
+8. Recode your ordinal variable in the code chunk starting at line 43.
 Be sure to reference lab 1 for help with this!

 ## Design two data visualizations

+9. As a group, devise a question about the state of MA colleges in 2018 that you would like to answer with your data.
+Your question should be concise and should be a question that can be answered with the data available to you.
+Avoid questions that require predictive analysis or analysis of variables that not represented in this dataset.

-9. Create two data visualizations showcasing the findings.
+10. Create two data visualizations showcasing that help address your question.
 At least one plot should visualize distributions and/or frequencies.
 You may select how you would like to design the second plot.
-However, there should be a clear relationship between the two plots.
-Be sure to label your plots with all five required components.
+However, both plots should be clearly related to the question you've asked.
+Be sure to label your plots with all five required components of context.
 Add a caption to both plots explaining how you've mapped values onto different plot aesthetics.

 ## Write blog post